-Fig.6 gathers the graphical elements of SYNCCHA-RTS.
-SYNCCHARTS are a state-based description of reactive behaviors.
-They support states, hierarchy of states, concurrency, transitions of several types and even textual annotations.
+Fig.6 gathers the graphical elements of SYNCCHARTS.
+SYNCCHARTS is a statebased description of the reactive behaviors.
+It supports states, hierarchy of states, concurrency, transitions of several types and even textual annotations.
 Roughly, a macrostate is either an ESTEREL module or a parallel composition of state-graphs.
 Each state graph is a collection of one or several interconnected states, with initial, and possibly, final states.
 In turn, a macrostate can be substituted for a state.
 Instead of this top-down approach to SYNCCHARTS, we adopt a bottom-up presentation of the various components.